hamza-med/hamza-med/README.md

 - 🔭 Passionate about creating seamless and efficient web applications.

 - ☁️ I've keen interest in cloud computing.
-So,I'm learning AWS
+So,I'm learning AWS.

-- 🤝 I'm currently open for job opportunities and collaboration on web projects!.
+- 🤝 I'm currently open for job opportunities and collaboration on web projects !
 <br/>

 ## 🛠️ Skills